SuleimanFarah/sunpy/Board-Meeting-2021-11-19.md

 ### Board Position Openings and Announcement Plans
 Deferred subject and agreed on extending terms of expired positions by 6 months.

-* Board Restructuring Plan SEP and Vision and Mission Statement SEP They are not perfect but required.
+* Board Restructuring Plan SEP and Vision and Mission Statement SEP<br>
+They are not perfect but required.
 Can be fixed later.
 Much discussion has already taken place.
 Board should go ahead and approve through GitHub ASAP.